Postgraduate Certificate, Postgraduate Diploma, MSc

-The course includes six compulsory modules, two optional modules and a dissertation.
+The course includes six modules, comprising 3 compulsory and 3 optional modules, and a dissertation.
 The taught elements of the course are in two semesters which run from September until December and from January until the end of May.
 Master's students are then expected to spend the summer carrying out a Research Project and to submit a 12,000-word Dissertation in August.

 Lectures, seminars and workshops.
 Methods of assessment include exams, essays, case studies, presentations and practical reports.
 For some of the more practical modules students are required to produce a portfolio of work which they can present to potential employers at job interviews.